Delaware State Park Beaches

 During COVID-19 the following beach regulations are in place.

 - Cape Henlopen State Park, Delaware Seashore State Park and Fenwick Island State Park are open.
-The number of vehicles allowed in Cape Henlopen, Delaware Seashore and Fenwick Island State Parks will be limited to approximately 60% of the parking capacity.
-When the 60% capacity is reached, all vehicles will be turned away until vehicle volume within the parks is reduced.
+The number of vehicles allowed may be limited.
 Vehicle restrictions may be lifted periodically as volume levels are noticeably reduced within the parks.
-These limits, which will be enforced at park entrances by DNREC Natural Resources Police, will not be managed based on a “one-in, one-out” policy that would encourage lines of waiting vehicles and people.
+These limits, which will be enforced at park entrances by DNREC Natural Resources Police.

 - At Delaware Seashore and Fenwick Island surf fishing beaches, NRP officers will monitor the number of vehicles on the beach and will close drive-on beach entrances if vehicles fail to maintain the 20-foot distance between vehicles currently mandated by the Governor’s emergency order.